 Combining the best qualities of traditional events and virtual events can bring a number of benefits both for your attendees and for your organisation:

-- Event scaling - Attendees who may not be able to travel to your event are now provided the option to attend virtually, meaning you can open the floodgates to a large global audience
+- Event reach- Attendees who may not be able to travel to your event are now provided the option to attend virtually, meaning you can open the floodgates to a large global audience.

-- Expand accessibility and inclusivity - No longer is attendance limited to those, who have the resources, availability and health to attend your event on-site participate.
+- Expand accessibility and inclusivity - No longer is attendance limited to those with the resources and physical abilities to travel to the venue.

-- Stay agile and prepare for the unexpected - Event planners cannot plan for any possible disruption.
-But by not just bolting on virtual, but catering equally to two experiences, the risk of cancellation can be mitigated.
+- Stay agile and prepare for the unexpected - Event planners cannot plan for possible disruptions but by not just bolting on virtual, but catering equally to two experiences, the risk of cancellation can be mitigated.

 Get more insights into the benefits of hybrid events in our blog post on unlocking the full potential of hybrid events.